roadiz/docs/developer/themes/create_theme.rst

         //…
     }

-Then you will be able to add your fresh new theme into Roadiz backoffice.
+Then you will be able to add your fresh new theme into Roadiz backoffice or through Roadiz install.

-*We are planning a simple command-line tool that will ease up this process.*

 .. _theme_composer: